matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

    events in `state`, of which all but 44 are `m.room.member`.

    In order to reduce the scope of the change, we have therefore decided to focus on `m.room.member` events for now.
-Future MSCs might provde a mechanism for omitting other event types.
+Future MSCs might provide a mechanism for omitting other event types.

 ## Security considerations